Night Songs (Cinderella album)

 Night Songs is the debut studio album by American rock band Cinderella.
 It was released on June 9, 1986, by Mercury Records.
 Mercury issued the album worldwide, while Vertigo Records handled the album's release in the UK.

 The album peaked at No. 3 on the US charts on February 7, 1987, and was certified double platinum for shipping 2 million copies.
 In May 1991, it was certified triple platinum, having shipped 3 million copies.

 Leadoff single "Shake Me" failed to chart, but "Nobody's Fool" cracked the Top 20, reaching No. 13.
 Third single "Somebody Save Me" went to #66.
-On May 4, 1987, Cinderella filmed parts of their concert in Philadelphia.
+On April 2, 1987, Cinderella filmed parts of their concert in Philadelphia.
 These live songs were, along with their three MTV videos, released on home video in August 1987 on Night Songs: The Videos.

 Night Songs sold several million copies due to a combination of Cinderella's breakthrough single "Nobody's Fool", MTV airplay, and an opening slot on labelmates Bon Jovi's tour, in support of their album Slippery When Wet.

 Critical reception

 The album received mixed reviews.
 David Fricke, writing for Rolling Stone magazine, considered that "[Cinderella] need to jazz up their material and cut away the clichés if they're really interested in hard-rock immortality.
 Otherwise, their platinum dreams are going to turn into pumpkins".
 AllMusic reviewer Steve Huey called it "not bad, just generic".
 Canadian journalist Martin Popoff put on a par Cinderella's rise to prominence with Poison's success, judging them as "little more than vacant, colourful but life-affirming [Mötley] Crüe derivatives."
 He described the songs as "heavier than one might expect, but of course safe, shallow and watery like the kiddie pool."

 The album has been retrospectively considered a hair-metal classic, being ranked on a vast amount of "best of" lists.
+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time".